etijskens/et-micc/tutorials/tutorial-2/TUTORIAL-2-4.rst

    account the chosen compiler.
 For tweeking, however, you will most probably have to change the compiler options when you change the compiler.

-2.4.5 Save and Load build options to/from file
+2.4.5 Save and load build options to/from file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With the ``--save`` option you can save the current build options to a file in .json format.
 This acts on a per project basis.
 E.g.: